 If the judge rules in favor of the landlord, a Writ of Execution will be issued and the eviction process will proceed.

 7-30 days, depending on whether the eviction is for illegal drug activity or another type of eviction.
 Tenants who are not being evicted for illegal drug activity have the option to request an 8-day continuance, and landlords or tenants can request a jury trial, which will add more time to the process.

 Step 4: Writ of Execution is Issued

 The Writ of Execution is the tenant’s final notice to leave the rental unit, and gives them the opportunity to remove their belongings before the sheriff returns to the property to forcibly remove the tenant.

 If the court has ruled in the landlord’s favor, the landlord will ask the court to issue a Writ of Execution.
 This can be done at the hearing or at a later date—nothing is specified at the state level, and each county sets their own rules on how long a landlord has to request the writ.

-Some counties may also set out additional procedures that must take place prior to the eviction, such as posting a
+Some counties, such as Franklin County, the court may set out additional procedures that must take place prior to the eviction, such as posting a